Taipei Arena metro station

 Taipei Arena (台北小巨蛋 (Táiběi Xiǎojùdàn)) is a metro station in Taipei, Taiwan served by Taipei Metro.
 It is a station on Songshan–Xindian line.
-The station opened on 15 November 2014.
+It opened on 15 November 2014.

 Station overview

 This three-level, underground station has an island platform.
 It is located beneath Nanjing East Rd. to the west of Beining Rd.
-It opened in November 2014 with the opening of the Songshan Line.
+It opened in November 2014 with the opening of the Songshan line.

-Originally, the station was to be named "Taipei Stadium Station".
+Originally, the station was to be named "Taipei Stadium station".
 However, the area was renamed to "Taipei City Sports Park", no longer using the original station name.
 Thus, on 22 July 2011, the Department of Rapid Transit Systems announced that the station would be renamed to Taipei Arena station, using Taipei Arena to signify the park.

 Construction

 Excavation depth for this station is around 26 m.
 It is 219 m in length and 21 m wide.
 It has five exits, two vent shafts, and two accessibility elevators.